Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 - The 76ers have been chosen as underdogs in 25 games this year and have walked away with the win 12 times (48%) in those games.

-- This season, Philadelphia has won seven of its 16 games, or 43.8%, when it is the underdog by at least +120 on the moneyline.
+- Philadelphia has a record of 1-1 when it is set as the underdog by +240 or more by bookmakers this season.

-- Philadelphia has an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.
+- Philadelphia has an implied victory probability of 29.4% according to the moneyline set for this matchup.

 Celtics vs. 76ers Over/Under Stats (Regular Season)